FIRST-Tech-Challenge/ftcdocs/docs/source/color_processing/color-locator-discover/color-locator-discover.rst

 .. figure:: images/32-LiveView.png
    :align: center
    :width: 75%
-   :alt: Image of a Live View stream
+   :alt: Image of a LiveView stream

-   Live View stream
+   LiveView stream

 The above preview is from a REV Control Hub.